-A majority of the shares of our common stock outstanding as of the record date must be present, in person or by proxy, at the annual meeting in order to hold the meeting and conduct business.
+A majority of the shares of our common stock outstanding at the close of business on the record date must be present in person or by proxy at the annual meeting, or by attendance through the Internet at the virtual annual meeting, in order to hold the meeting and conduct business.
 This is called a "quorum."
-On the record date, 120,654,101 shares of common stock were outstanding.
-Your shares are counted as present at the annual meeting if you are present and vote in person at the annual meeting or properly submit your proxy prior to the annual meeting.
+On the record date, 116,676,270 shares of common stock were outstanding.
+Your shares are counted as present at the annual meeting if you are present and vote in person at the annual meeting or through the Internet at the virtual annual meeting, or properly submit your proxy prior to the annual meeting.